divi tips 141

 Divi Blog Module

 In the old version of Divi Tips, I had coded a custom style in my child theme.
-For this redesign, I decided to dispense with the Divi Blog module to replace it with extension WPGridBuilder, and here's the result:
+For this redesign, I decided to dispense with the Divi Blog module to replace it with WPGridBuilder extension, and here's the result:

 blog module wpgrid builder

-1 – Divi's custom blog module with CSS / 2 – The grids of WPGridBuilder
+1 - The custom Divi blog module with CSS / 2 - WPGridBuilder grids

 It must be said that WPGridBuilder is not easy to take in hand, it is addressed to initiates, myself, I took time to understand its functioning, but I am very satisfied with the result, the game was worth it!
 In addition, this extension brings a lot of comfort to blog readers who can easily filter the results.
 Take a test on the blog page and you will see.
-So WPGridBuilder has improved the design as well as the UX.
+So WPGridBuilder allowed me to improve design and UX.

 👉 Change of logo

-I was asked: "Why ice cream? ».
-Those who really know me don't offend, because they know there's something wrong with my head, so, yeah, why the ice?
-Because at the base, the A and D tips Divi m « fresh tips for Divi ».
+I was asked: "Why ice cream?".
+Those who really know me don't offend, because they know there's something wrong with my head. 🤪So, yes, why ice cream?
+Because at the base, the A and D of Divi Tips made me think of an ice cone, and then the slogan of the beginning was Fresh tips for Divi.
 All right, I'll give it to you, it's a little hairy...

-Today, for this redesign, I thought to myself "to display an ice, as much as it really looks like an ice"...
-It's not said it's the definitive logo, but in the meantime, it'll be this one!
+Today, for this redesign, I thought to myself "to display an ice, as much as it really looks like an ice cream"...
+It's not said it's the final logo, but in the meantime, it'll be this one!

 logo redesign